 Youth Hunting in B.C.

-For the purposes of hunting regulations in B.C., a youth is 10 years of age or older and under the age of 18.
-A person under the age of 10 years must not hunt wildlife, and a person who causes or allows a person under the age of 10 years to hunt commits an offence.
-Once a person turns 18 years old they are no longer considered a youth.
+A youth hunter in B.C. is a person 10 years of age or older and under the age of 18.
+A person under the age of 10 years must not hunt wildlife.
+A person who causes or allows a person under the age of 10 years to hunt commits an offence.

 Resident hunting licence

 Individuals 10 years of age or older can buy a resident hunting licence, if they meet the qualifications for a resident hunting licence.

 Individuals under 18 holding a resident hunting licence may buy their own species licences and have their own bag limit, which are the same bag limits as those listed in the hunting and trapping synopsis.

 Youth hunters who hold resident hunting licences cannot utilize the species licence or bag limit of their supervising hunter, they must hold the appropriate uncancelled species licence for any species that is hunted.

 Youth and resident hunting licences can be purchased for youth hunters by a parent or guardian: